thoughtbot/shoulda-matchers/README.md

 ## Copyright/License

 Shoulda Matchers is copyright © Tammer Saleh and [thoughtbot, inc][thoughtbot-website].
-It is free and opensource software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+It is free and open-source software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 [thoughtbot-website]: https://thoughtbot.com